MohannadJanahi/Emirati-Sign-Language-Detection/README.md

 **Why DTW**: it naturally handles time-series of mismatched length (people sign at different speeds) and works well even with very few examples per class.

 **Limitation**: DTW is O(N²), and comparing against the full dataframe took ~3 seconds for 558 rows across 5 classes.
-That doesn't scale to a real ESL dictionary (5,000+ signs, potentially over a million reference videos) — it's a viable offline/non-real-time method, not a live-translation one.
+That doesn't scale to a real ESL dictionary (5,000+ signs, potentially over a million reference videos).
+It's a viable offline/non-real-time method, but not a live-translation one.

 ## Approach 2 — Deep Learning + Difference of Frames